 - Options on Gold futures

-How to Invest in Gold Bullion
+How to buy physical Gold

 Let’s focus specifically on physical Gold now and how we can obtain an ownership interest in the physical metal.